Today, I have something really incredible to share…

 But then again, they might be useful at some point when society recovers.

-Credit cards are another small, light object you can add to your go bag with no significant downside (some crypto on a hardware wallet might not be a bad idea either).
+Credit cards are another small, light object you can add to your go bag.

 Check out our Tactical Wallet Article for more information.